aws-controllers-k8s/community/docs/content/docs/user-docs/install.md

 Once you have installed your ACK service controllers, you can [create an IAM role to provide AWS access][irsa].

+And learn the different ways that
+[AWS credentials can be supplied][authentication] to the ACK controller.

 [irsa]: ../irsa/
+[authentication]: ../authentication/